Treatments · OCD therapy

 About OCD therapy at Anchor & Bloom.

-OCD therapy at Anchor & Bloom is virtual psychotherapy for adults across Ontario who are living with obsessions and compulsions, intrusive thoughts, and the exhausting cycle of doing something to make an unwanted thought or feeling go away.
-Sessions are offered by Registered Psychotherapists who use Exposure and Response Prevention (ERP), the front-line approach for OCD, often combined with Acceptance and Commitment Therapy and Cognitive Behavioural Therapy.
+OCD therapy at Anchor & Bloom is in-person psychotherapy in Mississauga and online across Ontario for adults who are living with obsessions and compulsions, intrusive thoughts, and the exhausting cycle of doing something to make an unwanted thought or feeling go away.
+Sessions are offered by Registered Psychotherapists using Acceptance and Commitment Therapy and Cognitive Behavioural Therapy, with attention to the anxiety, rumination, and distress that surround OCD.

 What OCD can feel like